eco-bots/eco-bots-website/README.md

-# EcoBots website
-This repository contains code for the ecobots.ai website.

 ## What is EcoBots?
 It is a ChatBot guiding you in your ecological engagement.
 Get active in your local town or get funding for a national green initiative!